 WHAT WE DO

 We have a monthly Chapter Meeting that is open to the public.
 We hope that after one or two times you will support us as a member, whether you are active or inactive.
-The dues support what we do and the numbers give a stronger voice in the overall political picture.
+Your dues support what we do and the numbers give a stronger voice in the overall political picture.
 We meet the first Wednesday of each month (except July and August, when we do not meet) at 7:00 PM at the First Presbyterian Church of Lansdowne, 140 N. Lansdowne Avenue (cross street - Greenwood Avenue) in Lansdowne, PA.
 During our meetings, consumers and/or their families share concerns, learn more about brain diseases, and receive emotional support and practical information about health insurance, medical treatments, housing, employment, and community resources.
 Call 610-623-0071 for information and directions.

 We have a monthly Family-to-Family Support Group for family members of a loved one with a mental illness.
 Our group, led by a trained family member whose loved one has a mental illness, meets the third Thursday of each month (year-round) at 7:00 PM at the Lima United Methodist Church, 208 N. Middletown Road (Rt.
 352) in Lima, PA, close to the Granite Run Mall.
 The public is welcome.
 Call 610-325-9623 for information.